-My new novel, Hungarian Rhapsody, was just released.
-It is loosely based on my grandmother’s life.
-She was born in Hungary around 1885 and rebelled against her parents’ expectations: that she marry a wealthy older man, bear her husband’s children and obey his demands.
+My novel, Hungarian Rhapsody is loosely based on my grandmother’s life.
+Ella was born in Hungary around 1885 and rebelled against her parents’ expectations: that she marry a wealthy older man, bear her husband’s children and obey his demands.

-Wendy Teller received her AB from Harvard University and her MA from the University of California, Berkeley.
-She was a systems and software engineer in the process control and telecommunications industries.
+Wendy Teller was a systems and software engineer in the process control and telecommunications industries.
 Now that she is retired, she writes fiction, memoir, and history.
 Her stories have appeared in Chicken Soup for the Soul, The Naperville Sun, and Rivulets.
 Her story Dusting the Towels received the Richard Eastman Prose Award.

-Wendy and her husband, science fiction author Richard F. Weyand, live on a cliff in the woods near Bloomington, Indiana.
+Wendy and her husband, science fiction and fantasy author Richard F. Weyand, live on a cliff in the woods near Bloomington, Indiana.